Jamiephillips915/WealthWizard/README.md

 # WealthWizard
-Finance tracker for controlling your budget
+Finance tracker for controlling your budget.